JUMP BACK AND THROUGH. The key to vinyasa.

-* All workshops will be taught in English.
+* This workshop will be taught in English.

 Mandala Vinyasa is a magical practice where we move around the mat in circles emulating the geometry of a mandala.
 The practice is based on the element that defines the day and it is also associated with the chakra that is identified with that element.
 In this way throughout the practice we will work on that part of the body, mind and spirit that is associated with the element.